-Milenko studied composition at the Royal Danish Academy of Music and Sydney Conservatorium of Music, where she received the 2016 Ignaz Friedman Memorial Prize for excellence in composition.
-She recently completed the 2022-23 Cursus Program on Composition and Computer Music at IRCAM.
-Milenko studied orchestral conducting at the Royal Academy of Music on the Sorrell Women Conductors Program, and at the Conservatorio della Svizzera italiana to specialise in contemporary repertoire.
+Milenko studied composition at the Royal Danish Academy of Music with Simon Løffler and Niels Rosing-Schow, and at the Sydney Conservatorium of Music with Liza Lim and Natasha Anderson, where she received the 2016 Ignaz Friedman Memorial Prize for excellence in composition.
+She also completed the Cursus Program on Composition and Computer Music at IRCAM with Pierre Jodlowski.
+Her conducting studies include the Sorrell Women Conductors Program at the Royal Academy of Music with Sian Edwards, specialised studies in 20th-century repertoire at the Conservatorio della Svizzera italiana with Arturo Tamayo.
+She is currently studying orchestral conducting at the École normale de musique de Paris with Julien Masmondet.

-Her compositions have received premieres by ensembles and orchestras such as: Lucerne Festival Contemporary Orchestra, Ensemble MusikFabrik, Athelas Sinfonietta Copenhagen, Danish National Vocal Ensemble, CSO Chamber Ensemble, Ensemblage, Bang On A Can, Gildas Quartet, Esbjerg Ensemble, Scandinavian Guitar Duo, Adelaide Wind Orchestra.
-She has premiered her work as a pianist/conductor at: Staatsoper Hamburg Opera Stabile, City Recital Hall Angel Place, Associació Cultural Sa Taronja, and Verbrugghen Hall.
-In July 2022, she conducted the Lucerne Festival Orchestra at Zürich’s Town Hall to celebrate the first gay marriages in Switzerland.
+Her compositions have received international premieres by ensembles and orchestras including the Lucerne Festival Contemporary Orchestra, Ensemble MusikFabrik, Athelas Sinfonietta Copenhagen, the Danish National Vocal Ensemble, Ensemble Offspring, the Canberra Symphony Orchestra (CSO) Chamber Ensemble, and the Adelaide Wind Orchestra.
+Milenko’s music has been recorded on several albums, including Relic, which will feature on an upcoming release by Australian saxophonist Joshua Hyde.
+She has premiered her works at the Staatsoper Hamburg Opera Stabile in collaboration with Hayley Page for the Hamburg Ballet’s Jungen Choreograf:innen, City Recital Hall Angel Place, Associació Cultural Sa Taronja, and Verbrugghen Hall.
+In July 2022, she conducted the Lucerne Festival Orchestra at Zürich’s Town Hall in celebration of Switzerland’s first gay marriages.

-Her work as an orchestrator includes projects such as a series of orchestral remixes of electronic pieces by SØS Gunver Ryberg for the Aarhus Symphony Orchestra at SPOT Festival 2022, and Wagner’s Tannhäuser Overture for Mizmorim Festival 2023.
+Her orchestration work includes a series of orchestral remixes of electronic pieces by SØS Gunver Ryberg for the Aarhus Symphony Orchestra at SPOT Festival 2022, as well as a reduced orchestration of Wagner’s Tannhäuser Overture for brass and strings in 2023.

 Tertiary Studies